 An ultra-DIY album by a lounge singer from Minneapolis, Minnesota...
 Basically one of those records that are just intended to get a musician more work, this includes simple, typewritten liner notes that list -- in minute detail -- each of the dozen or so casinos, hotels and bars that had hired Allen to date, a string of Midwestern and Southern Holiday Inns and Vegas lounges.
 Working with local musicians, Allen recorded this short session, with country oldies like "Rocky Top" alongside pop standards such as "Feelings" and "My Way."
 This is another undated mystery record where we just have to guesstimate the release date: the most contemporary selections include Bobbie Tyler's "It's A Heartache" and Kenny Rogers' "Love Or Something Like It," both hits in 1978, so I'm gonna go '79 on this one, although it could be later as well.

 Ira Allen "Hanging On With..."
 (Portland Records, 1977) (LP)

 (Produced by Gene Breeden & George Richey)

-A stalwart of the New England country scene, Maine's Ira Allen started out as a rocker in the late 1950s, cut a few country singles in the '60s and early '70s, but nothing charted nationally, and he remained a hometown hero for several decades.
+A stalwart of the New England country scene, Maine's Ira Allen started out as a rocker in the late 1950s, cut a few country singles in the '60s and early '70s, though nothing charted nationally, and he remained a hometown hero for several decades.
 The album title is a reference to Allen's best-known song, "(Just Enough To Keep Me) Hanging On," a tune he co-wrote with Buddy Mize that was one of Vern Gosdin's first solo hits in the 1970s.
 Also included are originals such as "Love Can't Feel Good All The Time," "Good Old Country Song" and "Real Live Country Star."
 It looks like Allen spent some time out West as well -- although there's a Portland in Maine, the town in the label name refers to Puddletown out on the West Coast, and this set was recorded at Gene Breeden's fabled Ripcord studio in Washington state.
 In addition to seven originals by Allen, the album includes "One Last Kiss," a song credited to Bobby Wooten, a deejay/program director at radio station KAYO, Seattle...
 So I guess he was a Pacific Northwesterner, as well!